 The Cedarwood Stream, located at the northern periphery of Castleconnell, differs substantially in scale and hydraulic characteristics from the Shannon River, necessitating a distinct approach for modelling its behaviour.
-In contrast to the Shannon's intricate hydraulic regime, shaped by its islands, pools, and weirs, the Cedarwood Stream presents a more straightforward system that makes its way through the urban environment to outfall into the Shannon.
+In contrast to the Shannon's intricate hydraulic regime, shaped by its islands, pools and weirs, the Cedarwood Stream presents a more straightforward system that makes its way through the urban environment to outfall into the Shannon.

 These particular characteristics of the Cedarwood Stream led to the construction of a separate 1D-2D FM-Tuflow model and hence why it is reported within this Appendix.
 The modelling of the stream was also phased at a later time in the programme after the Shannon modelling was complete and required new survey in 2022.
 A separate model was deemed appropriate for capturing the nuances of the watercourse's hydraulic behaviour and the potential impact of backwater flow from the Shannon River, which may surpass the bank heights of the Cedarwood Stream in its lower reaches.
+Further survey works were undertaken in 2024 following desilting and maintenance works on the stream upstream of the rail crossing.
+These necessitated an updating of the baseline model to capture the most up-to-date channel geometry.
+This was to ensure that the baseline flood extents presented are the most up-to-date.

 The output from the main Shannon model, particularly the recorded water levels, served as the water level-time boundary for the Cedarwood model, ensuring a seamless integration between the two models.